Kalingattuparani: Structure

-Jayakondar, the court poet, touches on various sections such as lineage of the king, his birth, his family, the training in warfare that he received as a child, his accession to the throne, his exploits and his subsequent move to the city of Kanchi.
+Jayamkondar, the court poet, touches on various sections such as lineage of the king, his birth, his family, the training in warfare that he received as a child, his accession to the throne, his exploits and his subsequent move to the city of Kanchi.

 The author then proceeds to explain the training that Kulothunga received in warfare and his heroics in Vayiragaram and Chakrakottam while he was still young.
 Next he proceeds to talk about his queens and how one day the king wanted to move his capital to Kanchi.
 Finally, he touches on the circumstances which led to the Kalinga war.

 English translation

 An English rendering of Kalingattuparani is done by E.S.
 Muthuswamy.

 In popular media

 In the 2010 tamil movie Raavanan, four stanzas from the 12 part have been used.